18F/handbook/_pages/how-we-work/tools/slack.md

 _...or "Apps" or "bots"._

-You can add [integrations](https://gsa-tts.slack.com/apps/manage) to Slack to allow activities like automatically posting activity in Github into a Slack channel.
-Note that there is a limited set of approved integrations; do not request a non-approved integration without following the below process.
+You can add new "configurations" of [pre-approved integrations](https://gsa-tts.slack.com/apps/manage) to Slack, for things like posting Trello or GitHub notifications to a Slack channel.
+For any new integration types, please follow the process below.

 ### Approval of New Integrations